OpenStudio Measure Writer's Reference Guide

 v5 = OpenStudio::Measure::OSArgument::makeChoiceArgument('v5', chs, true)

 Possible values for the choice arguments may also be extracted from the model.
-For example, the following would give the user a choice of any zones in the model, sorted by zone name.
+For example, the following would give the user a choice of any thermal zones in the model, sorted by zone name.

 v6 = OpenStudio::Measure::makeChoiceArgumentOfWorkspaceObjects